kigiri/dom-js/fifty-shades-of-cold/fifty-shades-of-cold.en.md

 You've been asked to freshen a webpage atmosphere by displaying shades of cold colors.

-Check the `colors` array at your disposal [here](https://mariemalarme.github.io/dom-js/assets/data/fifty-shades-of-cold.js).
+Check the `colors` array provided in the data file.

 - Create a `<style>` tag in the `<head>` tag and generate, for each color of `colors`, a class setting the `background` attribute and taking the color as value, like following: